 “Having worked with and studied companies ranging in size from large multi-nationals to start-up ventures, I have seen the usefulness and the power of the information conveyed in financial statements.
 I want students to be able to take full advantage of this information.”

 Minnis received his PhD from the University of Michigan and his BS from the University of Illinois, where he graduated with Highest Honors.
 In addition to being awarded two fellowships, Minnis’ honors also include “Indy’s Best and Brightest, top accounting professional under the age of 40” and “Indiana CPA Society, 5 Under 35.”

-Outside of research and teaching Minnis enjoys a variety of sports and spending time with his family.
+Enjoys a variety of sports and spending time with his family.